Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

      <img class="myImg" src="images/jenksaddvstsgit.png" alt="VSTS Git config in Jenkins"/>

 1. The source code for this application has both unit tests and UI tests.
 We are not ready to run the UI test at this point.
 So, we will specify to run only the unit tests.
 Scroll down to the **Build** section and provide the text `package -Dtest=FaresTest,SimpleTest` in the **Goals and options** field.
-Select **Save** to save and navigate to the home page of the project.

      <img class="myImg" src="images/jenkins-buildsettings.png" alt="Build Settings in Jenkins"/>